 When I unlocked the doors Sal pushed through in what probably counted as a flurry for his mass of angry flab.
 He then proceeded to verbally abuse me, which quickly transitioned into bizarre threats, which included him striking the glass display with his hand and cane.
 Sal at one point proclaimed that he ‘runs this whole west side of town’ and warned me that I had no idea who I was messing with.
 And boy was he right.
 We were on the east side of town.
 Not even the western half of the east side.
 Did the east side boss know Sal was claiming his territory and abusing his wards?
 Was this a legitimate membership in a criminal organization, or was he abusing his powers as the district representative of the west Iowa City Youth Coach Association?
 After letting me know how gangsta he was, the bloated carb junkie warned me to watch my back and said he would have me taken care of.

 I have to be honest, I was frightened.
 Not because I believed the organized crime pitch, nor because Sal posed much of a physical threat.
 But he was clearly unhinged and extremely likely to own guns.
 He had already displayed such extreme behaviors that, like any hardcore addict, it seemed at least plausible he would seek some kind of insane vengeance.
 Scott, the owner, banned him from the shop, but I was still nervous for a few weeks.
 I began carrying pepper spray, which I do not recommend bringing to a gun fight, and made a habit of carefully surveying the area before getting out of my car in the morning when I arrived.
 Thankfully, I never ran into Sal again.
-He paid off his tab and was eventually allowed to purchase carryout orders when I wasn’t working.
+He never paid off his tab, but he was eventually allowed to purchase carryout orders when I wasn’t working.
 I FUGKN BEAT THE MOB!

 Shortly afterwards I found out he was in a wheelchair, and not longer after he died of a massive dietary consequence.
-Part of me remembers him as a dangerous bully, while another remembers him as a sad man struggling to accept the loss of his youthful glory who was trying to fill the void with fried dough, and the latter now occupies more of my consideration.
+Part of me remembers him as a dangerous bully, while another remembers him as a sad man struggling to accept the loss of his youthful glory.
+A formerly proud athlete who was trying to fill the void with fried dough, and this assessment now occupies more of my consideration.
 It is hard to remember this when you have been wronged, but nobody creates pain just for you, they’re just passing along whatever trauma they have previously received.
 Everybody is a vulnerable child just trying to get by using whatever twisted means they have absorbed so far, and are worthy of empathy and forgiveness.
 Unconditional mercy and openness to redemption are not just good for the world, they are good for those with the courage to practice them.
 But that doesn’t mean I won’t occasionally feel it would be justified to beat some asshole to death with a rusty shovel.